Need help controlling your impulse spending? These tips on how to break bad spending habits will help you live a happier more care free life!

 This summer, my husband developed an addiction to Dairy Queen ice cream.
 I can’t really blame him.
 The milky, sweet, and chilly dessert brings to my mouth and heart a flood of childhood memories.
 With the first bite, I recall the evenings after church spent with friends and family, savoring a cone or marshmallow milkshake.
-Seconds later, the frozen dessert becomes my time machine set to 1983 where seven year-old Cherie is celebrating a pee wee baseball tournament win with her team by raising little red spoons in the air.
+Seconds later, the frozen dessert becomes my time machine set to 1983 where seven-year-old Cherie is celebrating a pee wee baseball tournament win with her team by raising little red spoons in the air.
 We devour in delight our strawberry and hot fudge sundaes served in miniature plastic baseball helmets.

-But for our present day family, I know DQ ice cream treats are “gateway drugs”.
+But for our present-day family, I know DQ ice cream treats are “gateway drugs.”

-Our problem is that one simple trip through the drive through doesn’t usually end there.
+Our problem is that one simple trip through the drive-through doesn’t usually end there.
 We satisfy our familial sweet tooth for twenty-four hours.
 The next night, the craving hits again though.
 Collectively, we experience an all too familiar inner dialogue.
 “It’s not really in the budget, but it’s not really that expensive.
 Why not take a repeat trip and experience the culinary joy all over again?”

 If only it had ended there.
 I’m sad to say, the addictive frozen milk and sugar (did you know sugar is more addictive than cocaine?!), catapulted us into the next night where I didn’t feel like cooking at all and Qdoba sounded so yummy.
 Again, it wasn’t within our budget, but we did have some extra cash, so why not.
 After all, free guacamole tastes so much better and I’d be using our rewards card to collect points toward free entrees in the future.

-On and on, the DQ ice cream cycle propelled us through late July until we realized that what started as a simple pleasure had spiraled quickly out of control.
+On and on, the DQ ice cream cycle propelled us through late July until we realized that what started as a simple pleasure had spiraled out of control–quickly!
 We were way off budget when it came to dining out.
 And like a dieter who eats a dozen cookies after blowing it on just one, our spending in other areas veered off course, too.

 We’ve all been there.
 After a season of staying on track, we find ourselves a little too freewheeling when it comes to our purchases.
 Even if you have expendable cash or extra dollars in your checking account, the practice of bad spending habits can knock you off course when it comes to your financial goals.
-If you don’t have extra cash and borrow money, charging extras on a credit card, the end game isn’t pretty.
+If you don’t have extra cash and borrow money or charge extras on a credit card, the end game isn’t pretty.
 But what can we do when those pitfalls arise?
 A few bad choices (or too many ice cream cones in our case) don’t have to end your smart money game, use these solid strategies to fight back against poor spending habits.

 Probably the greatest temptation each of us faces when we realize our spending is out of whack is to pretend like there’s no problem at all.
 We let receipts pile up on the counter or in our wallets.
 We conveniently “forget” to log into the bank account or reconcile the checkbook.
-We’d rather run and hide from our choices than face them head on.
+We’d rather run and hide from our choices than face them head-on.
 Fight this impulse tooth and nail.
 Instead of closing your eyes to the problem, dig in and get organized.

 When Possible, Make Returns

-Returning purchases to a store or online retailer often feels like a hassle.
+Returning purchases to a store or online retailer often feel like a hassle.
 However, if you have buyer’s remorse, haven’t used or worn a product, and the time limit hasn’t expired, return the items you’ve bought to help course correct your spending ASAP.
 I’m not suggesting you take back items already washed or opened from the package (obviously we couldn’t take back the ice cream cones), but if there are things you’ve bought that you don’t need and can’t afford by all means do what you need to do to secure a refund.

 Set a 24 Hour Rule